 SELECT TOP 5 * FROM [Customer]

 In Tables, data will not be inserted in any order by default.
-So, If you want to retrieve the first three customers with the highest yearly income, then you have to sort the data using the ORDER BY statement.
+So, If you want to retrieve the first three customers with the highest yearly income, you must sort the data using the ORDER BY statement.
 Next, you must use this Top Clause to get the first three customers.

 SELECT TOP 5 [EmpID] ,[FirstName] ,[LastName] ,[Education] ,[Occupation] ,[YearlyIncome] ,[Sales] FROM [Customer] ORDER BY YearlyIncome DESC

-You can also use the Where Clause along with the Top clause to restrict the records selected by the select statement.
+You can also use the SQL Server Where Clause and Top Clause to restrict the records selected by the select statement.

 The following Where Clause query selects the first 10 records whose Sales are Greater than 1300.
 Remember, we also used the ORDER BY to sort the Server data using yearly income in Descending order.